Valley Regional Transit

 Valley Regional Transit (abbreviated VRT) is a public agency which is the main provider of mass transit service in metropolitan Boise, Idaho.
-Seventeen routes operate in Ada County with seven of these providing six-day-per-week service in Boise.
-An on-demand service is provided in Canyon County.
-Four intercounty commuter lines are also offered.
-Both a peak hour express route and an all-day limited-stop incarnation of the same route connect Nampa and Meridian.
-Service also connects Boise State University with the College of Western Idaho in Nampa in which a third express route directly links the two.
-A fourth express route only runs twice per day in each direction connecting Caldwell and Boise.
+It operates 19 fixed-route services, mostly in Ada County, as well as one on-demand service in Canyon County.

-VRT also operates Boise GreenBike, the city's bicycle-sharing system that was launched in 2015.
+VRT also operates Safe Routes to School Treasure Valley.

 Fares

 VRT offers a contactless smart card and mobile app under the City Go brand as methods to pay for rides, and also accepts cash and preloaded stored-value cards.
 The City Go app can be used to purchase passes, while the card can store a reloadable balance and features fare capping.

-As of May 2022, fares are as follows:
+As of March 2023, fares are as follows:

-Local fares apply to all routes except for 42, 43, and 45.
-These intercounty routes require a universal fare.
-For students, seniors, and people with disabilities, the single ride, day pass, and 31-day passes are offered for half price.
+Local fares apply to all routes except for 40.
+This express intercounty route requires a universal fare.
+For youth, seniors, and people with disabilities, the single ride, day pass, and 31-day passes are offered for half price.

 Routes

 Ada County

-Routes within Ada County mainly originate from Main Street Station or nearby along Main Street, although some routes originate from the Boise Towne Square Mall.
+Routes within Ada County mainly originate from Main Street Station or nearby along Main Street, although some routes originate from shopping centers.